-§ 14143.
-Medical Conditions
+§ 14328.
+Medical Condition

-It is a discriminatory practice for a covered entity to discriminate against a person because of the person's actual or perceived medical condition, as defined in section 14020.
+It is a prohibited practice for a covered entity to discriminate against or deny full and equal access to a person because of the person's actual or perceived medical condition, as defined in section 14020(ee).